 ECS Master Lease Properties

-Under 'Care Not Cash', the Department of Human Services, in partnership with several non-profit organizations, has leased 794 units of supportive housing for single adults through the SRO Housing Program.
-This housing is located predominantly in single room occupancy (SRO) hotels that have been renovated to meet the needs of our clients.
-Under the SRO Housing Program, HSH enters into a contract with a non-profit organization to provide the property management and client supportive services.
+Under 'Care Not Cash', the Department of Human Services, in partnership with several non-profit organizations, has leased units of supportive housing for single adults through the SRO (Single Room Occupancy) Housing Program.
+This housing is located predominantly in renovated SRO hotels.
+Under the SRO Housing Program, the SF Department of Homelessness and Supportive Housing (HSH) enters into a contract with a non-profit organization to provide the property management and client supportive services.
 Clients who are placed in the SRO Housing Program sign an individual lease and are required to use a portion of their cash assistance to pay rent.
-The units under the SRO Program are considered permanent housing and clients have full tenants’ rights.
+The units under the SRO Program are considered permanent supportive housing and clients have full tenants’ rights.

 The following core principles are guiding the Department’s implementation of Care Not Cash:

 1. People are better served in shelter/housing than on the streets.